 Right-arm seamer Thomas returned and with the first ball of the subsequent over he bowled Matt Machan for a duck.

-Surrey's Gary Butcher was the last player to take four wickets in four balls in a first-class match when he performed the feat against Derbyshire at The Oval in 2000.
+Surrey's Gary Butcher was the last player to take four wickets in four balls in an English first-class match. against Derbyshire at The Oval in 2000.

 The feat has now been performed on 40 occasions, with the most recent prior to Thomas's effort by New Zealand's Neil Wagner for Otago against Wellington at Queenstown in 2010/11 and Khalid Usman for Abbotabad against Karachi Blues at Karachi in a Pakistan domestic match in 2011/12.